-The first step in determining whether braces or aligners are the right option for you, is to visit a qualified, Australian-registered Orthodontist or Dentist.
+The first step in determining whether braces or aligners are the right option for you, is to visit a qualified, Australian-registered orthodontist or dentist.
 They will identify if orthodontic treatment is right for you and detect any underlying issues that could affect orthodontic treatment, such as problems with the bone around the teeth, gum disease, cavities or broken fillings.

-Orthodontists will carry out all necessary clinical examinations, diagnostic scans and x-rays to determine a suitable course of treatment and will supervise patients throughout their care.
+The treating dental practitioner will carry out all necessary clinical examinations, diagnostic scans and x-rays to determine a suitable course of treatment and will supervise patients throughout their care.